orf/xcat/docs/index.md

   - Extracts all nodes, comments, attributes and data from the entire XML document
   - Small and lightweight (only a few pure-python dependencies)
   - Parallel requests
-  - XPath 2.0 supported (with graceful degrading to 1.0)
+  - XPath 3.0 and 2.0 supported (with graceful degrading to 1.0)
   - Advanced data postback through HTTP (see below)
   - Arbitrarily read XML files on the servers file system via the doc() function (see below)
   - Arbitrarily read text files on the servers file system via crafted SYSTEM entities